Skip to Content

 The person steering the horse in harness racing is called a “driver,” rather than a “jockey,” which is a term used for professional riders.
 Certain qualities distinguish a driver from a jockey.
 When cart racing started, races pitted horses driven and trained by their owners against one another.

-Over the last couple of decades, harness racing has become more specialized, and now owners engage professional drivers and trainers for their horses.
+Over the last few decades, harness racing has become more specialized, and owners now engage professional drivers and trainers for their horses.
 The driver must be athletic enough to maintain a proper posture on the seat and use their weight to their advantage.

 Which is faster, the pacer or the trotter?

-Depending upon the gait or the sequence of foot movements of a horse, it can be a pacer or trotter.
+Depending upon a horse’s gait or the sequence of foot movements, it can be a pacer or trotter.
 But pacers are typically faster than trotters.
-“Trot” is when a moving horse lifts and strikes its diagonal pair of legs simultaneously.
+“Trot” is when a moving horse simultaneously lifts and strikes its diagonal pair of legs.
 So, for instance, first, the left front and right hind legs move in unison.

 As they hit the ground, the right front and left hind ones move forward and so forth.
 “Pace” is a lateral gait in which a horse alternates between the left and right pairs of legs.
 Pacing horses often wear hopples on all legs to help maintain their gait.
 Like trotters, pacers also keep two feet off the ground.

-Most harness races are exclusive to pacers because a good pacer is generally faster and more agile than a trotter.
+Most harness races exclude pacers because a good pacer is generally faster and more agile than a trotter.
 Also, pacers are less likely to break stride – meaning drivers don’t have to leave the track to get them back to pacing or trotting without losing ground.

 How the Standardbred got its name.

-The origin of the name “standardbred” came from the 1870s when horses were required to trot or pace a mile under the standard amount of time (which was two and a half minutes) if they were to be admitted to the breed registry.
+The name “standardbred” comes from the 1870s, when horses were required to trot or pace a mile under the standard amount of time (which was two and a half minutes) if they were to be admitted to the breed registry.

-The relatively short legs, dense muscles, and longer bodies of this breed meant they were prepared for the task.
-Additionally, the Standardbred’s calm nature, friendliness, and quick learning trait made it the ideal choice for harness racing.
+This breed’s relatively short legs, dense muscles, and longer bodies meant it was prepared for the task.
+Additionally, the Standardbred’s calm nature, friendliness, and quick learning traits made it the ideal choice for harness racing.

 FAQs